eabearden97/dont_wreck_my_house/planning/detailed-plan.md

         * [ ] delete unnecessary imports
         * [ ] GuestFileRepository and Host FileRepository could both come from the same interface
             * they each have the same 3 methods
+        * [ ] ReservationFileRepository and its test require a hostEmail and hostRepository
+            * might make sense to just declare what file we're in to start with like in ForageFileRepositoryTest where the test only does 1 date/file
+                * if I do this, add a test that makes sure you can't add a reservation for the wrong host
+                * do what they did with dates at top of test but with hostID for a specific host/file
     * ====================================================
     * [ ] Miscellaneous Time (4 hours)
     * ====================================================